Dodds & Shute: A platform is changing the design industry forever

 Dodds & Shute's sustainability check sheds a new light on the furniture supply chain

-We felt that we had to lead by example in the Design industry and that it would take people in our position asking difficult questions and acting upon this information to try and influence wider change .
+We felt that we had to lead by example in the Design industry and that it would take people in our position asking difficult questions and acting upon this information to try and influence wider Change .
 The essence of the audit was to try and bring new information to light and analyse manufacturers in a way that isn’t currently done in our industry which we felt was essential to better understand our supply chain.

 There is currently so much unknown in our industry about what makes a company ethical or responsible so rather than simply take a company at their word we now have the data that enables us to compare how manufacturers perform in the field of sustainability.